devbisme/KiPart/docs/usage.rst

 Specifying the ``-b`` option will place multiple pins with the identical names at the same location such that they can all attach to the same net with a single connection.
 This is helpful for handling the multiple VCC and GND pins found on many high pin-count devices.

+The ``-w`` option is used to overwrite an existing library with any new parts from the CSV file.
+The old contents of the library are lost.

+The ``-a`` option is used to add parts to an existing library.
+If a part with the same name already exists, the new part will only overwrite it if the ``-w`` flag is also used.
+Any existing parts in the library that are not overwritten are retained.

 Examples